Sparky and sweet, the baby name Coco started out as a nickname, but now stands on its own.

 What we do know is that starting with hats, then moving on to perfume, and eventually her own couture house, Chanel’s mark in fashion history is almost impossible to understate.

 And yet, it’s tough to reconcile Chanel’s impressive rise from poverty to household name with her personal beliefs.
 During the Nazi occupation of Paris, she associated freely with German leadership.
-More recent scholarship revealed that she freely expressed antisemitic opinions.
+More recent scholarship revealed that she expressed antisemitic opinions.

 • Late Night talk show host Conan O’Brien used the nickname.